puppetlabs/puppet-docs/source/puppet/3.7/reference/environments.markdown

 ### Unconfigured Environments Aren't Allowed

-If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the puppet master will fail compilation of its catalog.
+If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the Puppet master will fail compilation of its catalog.

 ### They Disable Config File Environments